USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 2. Setting [CTM_WBDUST](../Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md#science-options) to Y in the WRF-CMAQ model when running this option with the land-use database being what is provided from WRF results in a crash.
 This crash is a result of the bounds of extraction being incorrect.

 ### Solution in CMAQv5.3.1
-For issue #1: the WRF-CMAQ model was updated to properly read the environmental variable CTM_RUNLEN in RUNTIME_VARS.F.
+Issue #1: The WRF-CMAQ model was updated to properly read the environmental variable CTM_RUNLEN in RUNTIME_VARS.F.

-For issue #2: adding variables to store the calculation of the bounds for the land-use database from the appropriate file whether it be from WRF or from BELD data.
+Issue #2: Adding variables to store the calculation of the bounds for the land-use database from the appropriate file whether it be from WRF or from BELD data.

 ### Files Affected
 CCTM/src/cio/centralized_io_module.F, CCTM/src/util/util/RUNTIME_VARS.F